 Need More Info?

 Please visit our Rexulti FAQ page for more information on the issues surrounding this medication.

 Do I Have a Rexulti Lawsuit?

 The Class Action Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Rexulti lawsuits.
 We are handling individual litigation nationwide and currently accepting new injury and death cases in all 50 states.

-Free Case Evaluation: Again, if you had compulsive behavior or other serious side effects from Rexulti, you should contact our law firm immediately.
-You may be entitled to a settlement by filing a suit and we can help.
+Free Case Evaluation: Again, if you have suffered a serious gambling loss after taking Rexulti, you should contact our law firm immediately.
+You may be entitled to a settlement by filing a Rexulti class action suit and we can help.